 My scholarly interests influence the courses I teach on World War II (HIST 473 and HIST 247), the Cold War (HIST 246), the Vietnam War (HIST 325), and the history of American foreign relations from the colonial era to 1900 (HIST 243) and from 1900 to 1945 (HIST 244).
 I have taught in the First-Year Program many times.
-In Spring 2015 I'm teaching a first-year seminar on US history since 1877, with a focus on transformations in government and families.
-In Fall 2015 I will teach a new FYP seminar called "(What's So Funny 'bout) Peace, Love, and Understanding" which will examine such topics as nonviolent resistance and compassion in interpersonal and international relations.
+My FYP seminar is "Peace Begins with Me," which is an introduction to peace studies with a community-based learning component.
+The first-year seminar (FYS) that I offer in the spring is on immigration to the United States in the past and present.

 Presentations, Exhibitions, Performances and Published Work:

 - "U.S. Military Personnel & Families Abroad: Gender, Sexuality, Race, and Power in the US Military’s Relations with Foreign Nations & Local Inhabitants during Wartime," in Routledge Handbook of War, Gender, & the US Military, ed.
 K. Vuic.
 Routledge 2017.

 - "American Military Families in West Germany: Social, Cultural, & Foreign Relations, 1946-65," in GIs in Germany: The Social, Economic, Cultural & Political History of the American Military Presence, ed.
 Thomas W. Maulucci, Jr. & Detlef Junker (Cambridge)

 - “U.S. Military Wives in the Philippines, from the Philippine War to World War II.”
 In A Companion to Women's Military History, edited by Barton C. Hacker and Margaret Vining, 431-452.
 Leiden, the Netherlands: Brill, 2012.